-Clinicians for Choice (CFC) is a membership organization affiliated with the National Abortion Federation (NAF), representing pro-choice certified nurse-midwives (CNMs), nurse practitioners (NPs), and physician assistants (PAs) working to increase access to comprehensive reproductive health care.
+Clinicians for Choice (CFC) is a membership organization affiliated with the National Abortion Federation (NAF), representing pro-choice certified nurse-midwives (CNMs), nurse practitioners (NPs), physician assistants (PAs), and nurses working to increase access to comprehensive reproductive health care.

-CFC members support the greater involvement of CNMs, NPs, and PAs in all aspects of abortion service delivery.
-Our dedicated membership, which includes these three professional groups, works and volunteers in diverse settings, and provides care to women, men, and children.
+CFC members support the greater involvement of CNMs, NPs, PAs, and nurses in all aspects of abortion care.
+Our dedicated membership works and volunteers in diverse settings, and provides care to women, men, and children.
 The individual and combined efforts of CFC members positively impact the lives of women and their families all across the U.S. and Canada, every day.

 It is imperative that clinicians be aware of the medical reality of abortion care and be prepared to:

 - respond to patients’ needs for medically accurate information,

 - offer timely referrals, and

 Download “About CFC” in a printable version you can distribute (PDF file, 29K)

 - Support the involvement of nurse practitioners, certified nurse-midwives, physician assistants, and nurses in comprehensive reproductive health care.

 - Increase education and training for clinicians in areas of reproductive choice and health.

 - Advocate for the removal of restrictions for nurse practitioners, certified nurse-midwives, and physician assistants in providing a full range of abortion services.